mefix007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that displays conversion of numbers from base 2 to 10
+script of combination of letters